snowfallorg/icehouse/README.md

 >
 > Ice House requires ZFS support to function properly.

+## About

+Ice House allows you to easily and quickly initialize drives for use as backup and to create incremental snapshots that are stored on them.
+For usage information, see `icehouse --help`.

+Typically, you will want to run `icehouse init --drive /dev/sdx --pool backup` to initialize a new ZFS pool on a drive.
+This process includes LUKS encryption, requiring a password during configuration.
+Once initialized, you can begin backing up any system that uses ZFS by running `icehouse backup --drive /dev/sdx --pool backup`.

 ## Try Without Installing

 You can try Ice House without committing to installing it on your system by running the following command.